inevolin/ParadeDB-vs-ElasticSearch/README.md

 *   **Workload**:
     *   **Ingestion**: Bulk loading of JSON documents.
     *   **Queries**: The benchmark executes a mix of 5 distinct query types to simulate real-world usage patterns:
-        1.  **Simple Search**: Single-term full-text search (e.g., "strategy", "innovation").
+        1.  **Query 1 (Simple Search)**: Single-term full-text search (e.g., "strategy", "innovation").
 Tests basic inverted index lookup speed.
-        2.  **Phrase Search**: Exact phrase matching (e.g., "project management").
+        2.  **Query 2 (Phrase Search)**: Exact phrase matching (e.g., "project management").
 Tests position-aware index performance.
-        3.  **Complex Query**: Intersection of two distinct terms (e.g., "global" AND "initiative").
+        3.  **Query 3 (Complex Query)**: Intersection of two distinct terms (e.g., "global" AND "initiative").
 Tests boolean AND logic efficiency.
-        4.  **Top-N Query**: Single-term search with a limit on results (N=50).
+        4.  **Query 4 (Top-N Query)**: Single-term search with a limit on results (N=50).
 Tests ranking and retrieval optimization for paginated views.
-        5.  **Boolean Query**: A complex combination of MUST, SHOULD, and NOT clauses (e.g., MUST contain "strategy", SHOULD contain "growth", MUST NOT contain "risk").
+        5.  **Query 5 (Boolean Query)**: A complex combination of MUST, SHOULD, and NOT clauses (e.g., MUST contain "strategy", SHOULD contain "growth", MUST NOT contain "risk").
 Tests the query engine's ability to handle complex logic and filtering.
     *   **Concurrency**: Tests were run with 1, 10, and 50 concurrent clients to evaluate scalability.

 ### Metric Definitions and Calculations